darylalim/text-to-speech-pipeline/README.md

 ## How to Use

 1. Enter text in the input box
+2. Select your preferred language, gender, and speaker
-2. Click "Generate Speech"
+3. Click "Generate Speech"
-3. Play the generated audio in the browser
+4. Play the generated audio in the browser
-4. Download as a WAV file
+5. Download as a WAV file

 ## Tips for Using Bark